-The evolution of digital computing is often divided into generations.
+The evolution of digital computing is often

-Each generation is characterized by dramatic improvements over the previous generation in the technology used to build computers, in terms of the internal organization of computer and programming languages.

-First Generation: Vacuum Tubes (1940-1956):

-The first computer systems used vacuum tubes for circuitry and magnetic drums for memory

-These computers were very expensive to operate

-Computers of this generation consumed a lot of electricity

-First generation computers relied on machine language, the lowest-level programming language understood by computers to perform operations

-They could only solve one problem at a time.
-It would take operators days or even weeks to set-up a new problem

-Input was based on punched cards and paper tape, and output was displayed on printouts

-First computers generated a lot of heat ,which was often the cause of malfunctions

-Example:

-The UNIVAC (Universal Automatic Computer)

-The UNIVAC was the first commercial computer delivered to a business client, the U.S. Census Bureau in 1951

-ENIAC (Electronic Numerical Integrator and Computer) computers

-Second Generation: Transistors (1956-1963):

-• Transistors replaced vacuum tubes in the second generation of computers.

-The transistor was far superior to the vacuum tube, allowing computers to become smaller, faster, cheaper, more energy-efficient and more reliable than their first-generation predecessors

-Second-generation computers still relied on punched cards for input and printouts for output

-Second-generation computers moved from binary machine language to symbolic, or assembly language

-Third Generation: Integrated Circuits (1964-1971)

-The development of the integrated circuit was the hallmark of the third generation of computers

-Transistors were replaced by Integrated circuits, which drastically increased the speed and efficiency of computers.

-Instead of punched cards and printouts, users interacted with third generation computers through keyboards and monitors

-Computers for the first time became accessible to a mass audience because they were smaller and cheaper than their predecessors.
+divided into generations.

+Pach generation is characterized by dramatic improvements over the previous generation in the technology used to build computers, in terms of the internal organization of computer and programming languages.
+First Generation: Vacuum Tubes (1940-1956): • The first computer systems used vacuum tubes for circuitry and magnetic drums for memory • These computers were very expensive to operate • Computers of this generation consumed a lot of electricity Certificate in Computer Applications (CCA) © CSC Academy 2020 10 • First generation computers relied on machine language, the lowest-level programming language understood by computers to perform operations • They could only solve one problem at a time.
+It would take operators days or even weeks to set-up a new problem • Input was based on punched cards and paper tape, and output was displayed on printouts • First computers generated a lot of heat ,which was often the cause of malfunctions Example: 2The UNIVAC (Universal Automatic Computer) The UNIVAC was the first commercial computer delivered to a business client, the U.S. Census Bureau in 1951 PENIAC (Electronic Numerical Integrator and Computer) computers Certificate in Computer Applications (CCA) © CSC Academy 2020 11 Second Generation: Transistors (1956-1963): • Transistors replaced vacuum tubes in the second generation of computers. • The transistor was far superior to the vacuum tube, allowing computers to become smaller, faster, cheaper, more energy-efficient and more reliable than their first-generation predecessors • Second-generation computers still relied on punched cards for input and printouts for output Second-generation computers moved from binary machine language to symbolic, or assembly language Certificate in Computer Applications (CCA) © CSC Academy 2020 12 Third Generation: Integrated Circuits (1964-1971) • The development of the integrated circuit was the hallmark of the third generation of computers • Transistors were replaced by Integrated circuits, which drastically increased the speed and efficiency of computers. • Instead of punched cards and printouts, users interacted with third generation computers through keyboards and monitors • Computers for the first time became accessible to a mass audience because they were smaller and cheaper than their predecessors.
+Certificate in Computer Applications (CCA) © CSC Academy 2020 13

-Fourth Generation: Microprocessors (1971-Present):
+Fourth Generation: Microprocessors

+(1971-Present):

-- The microprocessor brought the fourth generation of computers as thousands of integrated circuits were built onto a single silicon chip - What in the first generation filled an entire room could now fit in the palm of the hand
+• The microprocessor brought the fourth generation of computers as thousands of integrated circuits were built onto a single silicon chip hand for the home user

+• What in the first generation filled an entire room could now fit in the palm of the

-In 1981, IBM introduced its first computer for the home user
+• In 1981, IBM introduced its first computer

-- In 1984, Apple introduced the Macintosh. - Microprocessors also moved out to the desktop computers - Fourth generation computers also covered the development of Graphical User Interface(GUIs), mouse and handheld devices
+• in 1984, Apple introduced the Macintosh.

+• Microprocessors also moved out to the

+desktop computers

+• Fourth generation computers also covered

+the development of Graphical User

+Interface(GUIs), mouse and handheld

+devices

-Quantum computation and nanotechnology will radically change the face of computers in years to come
+• Quantum computation and

+nanotechnology will radically change the

+face of computers in years to come